 August has enjoyed a deluge of fantastic events in the North Okanogan – from music festivals to film festivals, art galleries to jet-ski races, and more live music than any one person could possibly attend.

 Arts and Entertainment

-OROVILLE – The audition for the Missoula Children’s Theatre production of “Blackbeard the Pirate’ will be held on Monday, Nov.
-9 at 3:05 in the Oroville High School Commons.
+OROVILLE – An audition will be held for the Missoula Children’s Theatre (MCT) production of Aladdin on Nov.
+7 at 3:05 p.m. in the Oroville High School Commons.

 TONASKET – Jeremiah Lofthus of Volente Videography created a video of Tonasket residents being asked on Sept.
 15 to predict the first day an inch of snow would be on the ground this year.